Kilimanjaro Climb via Machame Route

 Facts of Kilimanjaro

 Dominating the landscape like no other mountain, iconic and standing taller, Mt.
-Kilimanjaro in Tanzania is the highest peak in Africa and the world’s tallest freestanding mountain with an elevation of 5,895 m from the sea level.
+Kilimanjaro in Tanzania is the highest peak in Africa and the world’s tallest freestanding mountain with an elevation of 5,895 m above sea level.
 Mt.
 Kilimanjaro has three volcanic cones, Mawenzi, Shira, and Kibo.
 Mawenzi and Shira are extant but Kibo ( the highest peak) could erupt again.
 In this region, almost every kind of ecological system is found such as cultivated land, rainforest, moorland, alpine desert, and an arctic summit.
 Italian Bruno Brunod scaled the fastest ascent of Mt.
-Kilimanjaro in 2001 which takes around 5hr and 38min.
-Also, the fastest roundtrip was accomplished in 2004 by a local guide Simon Mtuy who went up and came back in 8 hours and 27min.
+Kilimanjaro in 2001, which takes around 5hr and 38min.
+Also, the fastest roundtrip was accomplished in 2004 by a local guide, Simon Mtuy who went up and came back in 8 hours and 27min.

 The Machame route is suitable for more adventurous people or those who like to chase the authenticity of the high-altitude hiking and climbing experience.
 Footprint Adventure offers the best reasonable price, specialized local guiding, and amazing hospitality to climb the Kilimanjaro.
 We also offer a day tour in Tanzania, Tanzania Safari, Meru Climbing, and many more amazing tours and treks in Tanzania.